scetx/datax/README.md

 [Link to course website & syllabus](https://data-x.blog)

-#### Teaching team Spring 2019:
+#### Teaching team Spring 2020:
 - Instructor: Ikhlaq Sidhu
-- Instructor: Alexander Fred-Ojala
+- Instructor: Arash Nourian
-- GSIs: Tanya Piplani and Srikar Varansi
+- GSIs: Lillian Dong, Deirdre Quillen, ZHI LI, and Ishaan Malhi

 *This is the official Github repository for the Data-X class at UC Berkeley*